devfile/docs/README.md

 2. Watch the output for alert messages about language usage, broken links or errors in shell scripts.

-3. Browse the results in the preview server on http://0.0.0.0:4000.
+3. Browse the results in the preview server at http://0.0.0.0:4000.

 ### Testing the content of a pull request

-* Navigate the preview links visible in the pull requests comment.
+* Use the preview links visible in the pull requests comment.

 # Issue tracking repository

-https://github.com/devfile/api with label `area/documentation`.
+https://github.com/devfile/api with the `area/documentation` label.

 # Release process

 Each release, create a Git release, tag, and branch.
 The tag marks the initial release documentation.
 The publication uses the branch.
-Add post release updates to the branch.
+Add post-release updates to the branch.
 Further release work continues on the `master` branch.
 To enable this, follow the following release process:

 ## Creating a release branch